dgroomes/graphql-java-playground/custom-directives/README.md

   a great demo because of Insomnia's built-in support for GraphQL.
 It fetches the schema and does auto-complete!
 Much more interesting than a CLI (but the CLI is a good vehicle for basic demos).
 * [x] DONE Split out the GraphQL schema file and runtime wiring code into a new module named `graphql/`.
-* [ ] Add a front-end project that serves GraphiQL (an in-browser GraphQL explorer, as opposed to Insomnia).
+* [x] DONE Add a front-end project that serves GraphiQL (an in-browser GraphQL explorer, as opposed to Insomnia).
 This is a very large addition to this project, but the `custom-directives/` project is after all an advanced example.